 (2) the manner in which the employer determined the amount of the reputed gift; and

 (3) the way the employer treated the payments in corporate books and on tax returns, i.e., was the payment deducted as a business expense?
 (The corporation’s characterization of payment is often persuasive where the corporation makes a payment or series of payments to the widow of a deceased employee.
-The employer generally prefers to have such payments taxed as compensation to the employee’s survivors so that the corporation can deduct payments as compensation for past services of the employee.)
+The employer generally prefers to have such payments treated as taxable compensation (for the employee’s past services) so that the corporation can take a corresponding deduction.

-In one case, a business friend gave the taxpayer a car after the taxpayer had furnished him with the names of potential customers.
-The car was not a gift, but was intended as payment for past services as well as an inducement for the taxpayer to supply additional names in the future.
-In another case, however, the employer had made a payment of $20,000 to a retiring executive when he resigned.
-After examining the employer’s esteem and kindliness, and the appreciation of the retiring officer, the court stated that the transfer was a gift rather than taxable income.
-Another court, in a similar case, came to the same conclusion when it found payments were made “from generosity or charity rather than from the incentive of anticipated economic benefit.”
+In one case, a business friend gave the taxpayer who furnished him

+the names of potential customers a car.
+The impetus for the transfer was payment for past services as well as an inducement for the taxpayer to supply additional names in the future.
+For that reason, the transfer of the car was not a gift.
+In another case, an employer had made a $20,000 payment to a retiring executive.
+After examining the employer’s esteem and kindliness, and the appreciation of the retiring officer, the court found the transfer to be a gift rather than taxable income to the officer.
+In a similar case, the Supreme Court came to the same conclusion when it found payments were made “from generosity or charity rather than from the incentive of anticipated economic benefit.”

-This type of issue, gift or compensation, is settled on a case-by-case basis after an analysis of the circumstances evidencing motive or intent.
-Usually the intrafamily transfer will be considered a gift, even if the recipient rendered past services.
-Transfers to persons outside the family will usually be considered compensation.
+Whether a transfer is a gift or compensation is settled on a case-by-case basis after an analysis of the circumstances evidencing motive or intent.
+Generally, an intrafamily transfer will be considered a gift, even if the recipient rendered past services.
+On the other hands, transfers to persons outside the family will usually be considered compensation.

 (2) Bad Bargains

-A bad bargain is another ordinary course of business situation; a sale, exchange, or other property transfer made in the ordinary course of business is treated as if it were made in return for adequate and full consideration in money or money’s worth.
+A bad bargain is another ordinary course of business transaction, i.e., a sale, exchange, or other property transfer made in the ordinary course of business that is treated as being made in return for adequate and full consideration in money or money’s worth.
 This assumes the transaction is (a) bona fide, (b) at arm’s length, and (c) not donative in intent.

-There are a number of court-decided examples of “bad bargains” that have not resulted in gift tax treatment.
+There are a number of cases in which a bad bargain was not treated as a gift from the taxpayer who was on the short side of the bargain.
 In one case, certain senior executive shareholders sold stock to junior executives at less than fair market value pursuant to a plan arranged to give the younger executives a larger stake in business profits.
-The court noted that the transfers were for less than adequate consideration, but stated that “the pertinent inquiry for gift tax purposes is whether the transaction is a genuine business transaction, as distinguished, for example, from the marital or family type of transaction.”
-Bad bargains, sales for less than adequate money’s worth, are made every day in the business world for one reason or another; but no one would think for a minute that any gift is involved, even in the broadest sense of the term gift.
+Although the transfers were for less than adequate consideration, the Tax Court stated that “the pertinent inquiry for gift tax purposes is whether the transaction is a genuine business transaction, as distinguished, for example, from the marital or family type of transaction.”
+Bad bargains, sales for less than adequate money’s worth occur every day in the business world for one reason or another; but no one would think for a minute that any gift is involved, even in the broadest sense of the term gift..

-Another example of a no-gift situation would be where a group of businessmen convey real estate to an unrelated business corporation with the expectation of doing business with that corporation sometime in the future.